South Africa: Law enforcement and crime

 South Africa continues to experience high levels of violent crime, among the highest in the world and it leads Africa in this regard.
 From April 2017 to March 2018, an average of 57 murders per day were recorded, with a homicide rate more than five times the global average.
 Serious crimes such as armed robbery, hijackings, cash-in-transit heists, gang-related killings, and sexual violence are common.
 South Africa also records one of the world's highest reported rates of rape, with tens of thousands of cases each year, though many go unreported.
 Between 1994 and 2019, more than 526,000 murders were reported nationwide.
 Gang violence remains a major driver of the homicide rate, particularly in the Cape Flats region of Cape Town, where rival groups compete over territory, drug trafficking routes, and extortion.
 These conflicts often result in civilian casualties, with bystanders and children frequently caught in the crossfire.

-Despite ongoing reforms, South Africa's criminal justice system faces persistent challenges, including corruption, inefficiency, and underreporting, which have undermined public confidence in law enforcement.
+Despite ongoing reforms, South Africa's criminal justice system faces persistent challenges, including corruption, inefficiency, incompetency, and underreporting, which have undermined public confidence in law enforcement.
 The Department of Justice and Constitutional Development oversees the court system, while the Department of Correctional Services manages the country's prisons.
 South Africa has the highest prison population in Africa, with chronic overcrowding and human rights concerns frequently reported.
 Critics argue that systemic weaknesses and uneven access to justice have fostered a culture of impunity, sustaining high crime rates and public mistrust.
 These issues continue to shape national debates on security, governance, and human rights.